ElektraInitiative/libelektra/src/plugins/length/README.md

 ## Limitations

 The plugin only checks that strings are not longer than a given number.
-It is not able to set a minimumlength.
+It is not possible to set a minimum length.